-Some of our qualitative tools and metrics for managing risk are based upon our use of observed historical market behavior.
-We apply statistical and other tools to these observations to arrive at quantifications of our risk exposures.
+Some of our qualitative tools and metrics for managing risk are based upon the Consumer Group's use of observed historical market behavior.
+We apply statistical and other tools to these observations to arrive at quantifications of the Consumer Group's risk exposures.
 These qualitative tools and metrics may fail to predict future risk exposures.
-These risk exposures could, for example, arise from factors we did not anticipate or correctly evaluate in our statistical models.
+These risk exposures could, for example, arise from factors we did not anticipate or correctly evaluate in the Consumer Group's statistical models.
 This would limit our ability to manage our risks.
 Our losses thus could be significantly greater than the historical measures indicate.
 In addition, our quantified modeling does not take all risks into account.
 Our more qualitative approach to managing those risks could prove insufficient, exposing us to material unanticipated losses.
 We could face adverse consequences as a result of decisions, which may lead to actions by management, based on models that are poorly developed, implemented or used, or as a result of the modeled outcome being misunderstood or the use of such information for purposes for which it was not designed.
-In addition, if existing or potential customers or counterparties believe our risk management is inadequate, they could take their business elsewhere or seek to limit their transactions with us.
-This could have a material adverse effect on our reputation, operating results, financial condition and prospects.
+If existing or potential customers or counterparties believe our risk management is inadequate, they could take their business elsewhere or seek to limit their transactions with us.
+Any of these factors could have a material adverse effect on our reputation, operating results, financial condition and prospects.